AdobeDocs/experience-manager-65.es-ES/help/forms/using/rule-editor-core-components.md

 <!-- Rule editor replaces the scripting capabilities in [!DNL Experience Manager 6.1 Forms] and earlier releases.
 However, your existing scripts are preserved in the new rule editor.
 For more information about working with existing scripts in the rule editor, see [Impact of rule editor on existing scripts](rule-editor.md#p-impact-of-rule-editor-on-existing-scripts-p). -->

-Usuarios añadidos a `forms-power-users` puede crear los scripts y editar los existentes.
-Usuarios en `forms-users group` Puede utilizar los scripts, pero no crearlos o editarlos.
+Los usuarios agregados al grupo `forms-power-users` pueden crear los scripts y editar los existentes.
+Los usuarios de `forms-users group` pueden usar los scripts, pero no crearlos o editarlos.

 ## Explicación de una regla {#understanding-a-rule}